-"Prohibited Person" means: (i) a Resource Company that has entered into an Investment Agreement with the Partnership; (ii) a Limited Partner; (iii) the General Partner; (iv) a person or partnership that, for the purposes of the Tax Act, does not deal at arm's length with a Resource Company described in (i), a Limited Partner or the General Partner; (v) any partnership, other than the Partnership, in which a Prohibited Person is a member; or (vi) a trust in which a Prohibited Person has a beneficial interest (other than an indirect beneficial interest that exists solely as a result of the Partnership having a beneficial interest in the relevant trust).

-"Québec Class Limited Partners" means holders of the Québec Class Units.

-"Québec Class Units" means, collectively, the Series A Québec Class Units and the Series F Québec Class Units.

-"Québec Portfolio" means the investment portfolio in respect of the Québec Class Units.
-The Québec Portfolio will be allocated between the Series A Québec Class Units and the Series F Québec Class Units pro rata in proportion to the proceeds raised by the sale of Series A Québec Class Units and Series F Québec Class Units, after deducting the Agents' fees in respect of such sales.

-"Québec Tax Act" means the Taxation Act (Québec).

-"Registrar and Transfer Agency Agreement" means the Registrar and Transfer Agency Agreement, as it may be amended from time to time, to be dated on or before the Closing Date between Computershare and the Partnership.

-"Registrar and Transfer Agent" means the registrar and transfer agent of the Partnership appointed by the General Partner, the initial registrar and transfer agent being Computershare.

-"Related Corporation" means a corporation that is related to a Resource Company for the purposes of subsections 251(2) or 251(3) of the Tax Act.

-"Resource Company" means a corporation which represents to the Partnership that:

-- (a) it is a "principal-business corporation" as defined in subsection 66(15) of the Tax Act; and - (b) it intends (either by itself or through a Related Corporation) to incur Eligible Expenditures in Canada.

-"Series" means the Series A Units and the Series F Units of each Class.

-"Series A National Class Units" means the Series A National Class limited partnership units of the Partnership.

-"Series F National Class Units" means the Series F National Class limited partnership units of the Partnership.

-"Series A Québec Class Units" means the Series A Québec Class limited partnership units of the Partnership.

-"Series F Québec Class Units" means the Series F Québec Class limited partnership units of the Partnership.

-"Series A Units" means, collectively, the Series A National Class Units and Series A Québec Class Units.

-"Series F Units" means, collectively, the Series F National Class Units and Series F Québec Class Units.

-"Special Warrant" means a special warrant of a Resource Company which entitles the holder to acquire, for payment of no additional consideration, a Flow-Through Share of a listed Resource Company or a unit of securities which includes a Flow-Through Share of a listed Resource Company.
+- "Promoters" means together Maple Leaf Short Duration Holdings Ltd. and the General Partner (individually, a "Promoter"). - "Prohibited Person" means: (i) a Resource Company that has entered into an Investment Agreement with the Partnership; (ii) a Limited Partner; (iii) the General Partner; (iv) a person or partnership that, for the purposes of the Tax Act, does not deal at arm's length with a Resource Company described in (i), a Limited Partner or the General Partner; (v) any partnership, other than the Partnership, in which a Prohibited Person is a member; or (vi) a trust in which a Prohibited Person has a beneficial interest (other than an indirect beneficial interest that exists solely as a result of the Partnership having a beneficial interest in the relevant trust). - "Québec Class Limited Partners" means holders of the Québec Class Units. - "Québec Class Units" means, collectively, the Series A Québec Class Units and the Series F Québec Class Units. - "Québec Portfolio" means the investment portfolio in respect of the Québec Class Units.
+The Québec Portfolio will be allocated between the Series A Québec Class Units and the Series F Québec Class Units pro rata in proportion to the proceeds raised by the sale of Series A Québec Class Units and Series F Québec Class Units, after deducting the Agents' fees in respect of such sales. - "Québec Tax Act" means the Taxation Act (Québec), including the regulations promulgated thereunder, each as amended from time to time. - "Registrar and Transfer Agency Agreement" means the Registrar and Transfer Agency Agreement, as it may be amended from time to time, to be dated on or before the Closing Date between Computershare and the Partnership. - "Registrar and Transfer Agent" means the registrar and transfer agent of the Partnership appointed by the General Partner, the initial registrar and transfer agent being Computershare. - "Related Corporation" means a corporation that is related to a Resource Company for the purposes of subsections 251(2) or 251(3) of the Tax Act. - "Resource Company" means a corporation which represents to the Partnership that: - (a) it is a "principal-business corporation" as defined in subsection 66(15) of the Tax Act; and - (b) it intends (either by itself or through a Related Corporation) to incur Eligible Expenditures in Canada. - "Series" means the Series A Units and the Series F Units of each Class. - "Series A National Class Units" means the Series A National Class limited partnership units of the Partnership. - "Series F National Class Units" means the Series F National Class limited partnership units of the Partnership. - "Series A Québec Class Units" means the Series A Québec Class limited partnership units of the Partnership. - "Series F Québec Class Units" means the Series F Québec Class limited partnership units of the Partnership. - "Series A Units" means, collectively, the Series A National Class Units and Series A Québec Class Units. - "Series F Units" means, collectively, the Series F National Class Units and Series F Québec Class Units. - "Special Warrant" means a special warrant of a Resource Company which entitles the holder to acquire, for payment of no additional consideration, a Flow-Through Share of a listed Resource Company or a unit of securities which includes a Flow-Through Share of a listed Resource Company.